 As I said in the intro, I love deadlines, and I’m pretty terrible getting stuff done without them.
 With the influx of project management programs like

-Asana or Trello, it’s easier than ever to give yourself a deadline, even if it’s self-assigned.
+, it’s easier than ever to give yourself a deadline, even if it’s self-assigned.
 I find sticking to these self-assigned deadlines to be tricky, which is why tip #13 (Tell People Your Goals) is particularly important.
 But the one-two punch of deadlines and having other people hold you accountable makes it more likely you’ll get shit done.

 I have a terrible perfection problem I’ve been battling for years, and it can often hold me back from accomplishing big projects.
 Usually, it’s a bigger problem at home than at work.
 I don’t want to clean out my closet unless I can do the whole thing, down to the last bobby pin.
 But there’s rarely ever enough time to do any project as well as we want to.
 Sometimes, you just have to let it go and get to “good enough.”
 And, oof, that can be hard for the strivers out there who want it perfect.
 There’s a satisfaction in just getting it done and doing the best you can in the time allotted, though.
 And "done" is better than "perfect and unfinished" for sure.